BVP Nasdaq Emerging Cloud Index, Live

 Constituent selection is rules-based but curated.
 To qualify, a company must be a public-market-listed cloud or SaaS business with sufficient liquidity, market capitalisation, and revenue mix concentrated in cloud-delivered services.
 The index reconstitutes twice yearly, removing companies that no longer meet the criteria and adding new entrants.

 The index is market-cap weighted.
 This is consequential.
-When the index reports a value of 1,438, that number is dominated by the largest constituents — currently Snowflake, ServiceNow, Datadog, CrowdStrike, and Workday account for a disproportionate share of the index calculation.
+When the index reports a value of 1399, that number is dominated by the largest constituents, currently Snowflake, ServiceNow, Datadog, CrowdStrike, and Workday account for a disproportionate share of the index calculation.
 Smaller cloud SaaS companies (those with $1-5B market caps) contribute marginally to the headline figure.

 The two numbers move differently.
-A 50% drawdown in the index level (which has happened — the index is down ~53% from its peak) does not mean the EV/Revenue multiple dropped 50%.
-Revenue grew during the same period; the multiple compressed by a smaller percentage because the denominator expanded.
+A drawdown in the index level (currently -54.8% from the November 2021 peak) does not mean the revenue multiple dropped by the same amount.
+Revenue grew over the same period; the multiple compressed by a different percentage because the denominator expanded.
 Watch both: index level for sentiment, multiple for fundamental valuation.

 For mathematical context: an index price drawdown of 50% combined with 30% cumulative revenue growth implies an EV/Revenue multiple compression of roughly 60%, depending on how net debt and share count moved.
 The index level is a simpler, more visible signal but it understates the actual valuation reset that took place 2022-2024.